 Want to join our team as a teaching artist, performer, intern, or volunteer?

-Interested in joining CPI’s Creative Arts Advisory Board?
+Interested in learning more about CPI’s Creative Arts Program?